 Courses which may be taken at North Iowa Area Community College to complete major requirements at Simpson College:

-Analytical Geometry & Calc I and II8 s .h.
-Business Statistics .h.
+Analytical Geometry & Calc I and II 8 s.h.
+Statistics for Business 3 s.h.

 COMPUTER INFORMATION SYSTEMS

 Courses that may be taken at North Iowa Area Community College to complete major requirements at Simpson College: